 If you can do the things that were listed, you can develop the proper strategy to build a successful Minimum Viable Product before you hire an app development company.
 Now, what is the next step?
 Once you have got your strategy down, the next step is to upscale the interactions with something new and exciting.
 You need to enhance your platform’s capabilities by developing edge interactions.

 When Airbnb first launched in 2008, they only had a website.
-This enabled them to analyze their idea’s viability and help them figure out which features need to stay and which ones needed to go.
+This enabled them to analyze their idea’s viability and help them figure out which features need to stay and which ones needed to go in order to attract users and raise their revenue.
 Four years later, they finally developed Android application.
 This was the time when they started adding new features known as edge interactions.
 These included a Guidebook that indicates the nearest locations to go to and a “Translate” feature to translate content and descriptions for users who speak other languages.

 Edge interactions are the key to enhancing the interactive experience for consumers and producers.
-Once this happens, the MVP mobile app becomes more attractive.
-Just remember that platform development is not like developing other businesses.
+Once this happens, the MVP mobile app becomes more attractive not only for users, but for investors as well Just remember that platform development is not like developing other businesses.
 The platform won’t become successful by throwing more money into advertising, hiring more employees, or adding extra products.